whitequark/lab-notebook/content/drafts/oxidation-of-1-4-butanediol-to-succinic-acid.md

   * Scaling it up quite little was a right thing to do.
 Scaling it up *at all* was not.
   * You can never rehearse getting into PPE and quenching the reaction too much.
   * I need a better ventilation system.
   * And a coolant pump.
+Actually specified at 100% duty cycle, and not just to "well, how hard is it to make a decent water pump".